 Growing Our Economy and Holding Employers Accountable

 Immigration creates jobs, increases our tax base, and strengthens our economy.
 Comprehensive reform would also level the playing field so that American citizens are competing for jobs on even footing, because it would prevent employers from intentionally hiring undocumented workers in order to pay them under the table or skirt the minimum wage.
-We can further eliminate the incentive for employers to hire undocumented workers by holding them accountable through systems like E-Verify, a system for verifying the immigration status of employees.
+We can further eliminate the incentive for employers to hire undocumented workers by holding them accountable.

 I believe that one of the cornerstones of our country is that we welcome refugees from around the world and asylum seekers on are border who are escaping violence, oppression, and disease.
-These men, women and children come to us looking for help and as Americans we have a responsibility to provide it to them.
+These men, women, and children come to us looking for help and as Americans we have a responsibility to provide it to them.
 As long as I hold a position in Congress, I will advocate for the rights of immigrants and refugees from all countries to make a home in the United States.
 I will continue to fight against discrimination in our immigration system and challenge the Muslim travel ban.

 President Trump’s Travel Ban and “Extreme Vetting”

-President Trump’s executive orders on immigration, which are making their way through the courts, are the wrong approach to immigration reform.
+President Trump’s executive orders on immigration,are the wrong approach to immigration reform.
 I believe that the President’s order restricting entry to the United States from six predominately Muslim countries is discriminatory and was wrongly upheld by the Supreme Court.
 By banning immigrants and refugees from Iran, Syria, Yemen, Sudan, Libya and Somalia, he is closing our country’s doors to individuals facing violence and unrest who seek safety and opportunity in the United States.
 I take any security threat to the country very seriously, but this order casts all immigrants and refugees as terrorists, overlooking the millions who have come to our country legally and peacefully.
 Moving forward, Congress must hold the Administration accountable and act as a meaningful check on an administration hostile to religious freedom, and to continue to fight these broader efforts to discriminate against immigrants and religious minorities.